fredrikaverpil/flickrdumpr/README.md

 Each download is retried indefinitely until it is completely downloaded.
 If a download seems to never finish, you can cancel the operation (**Ctrl + c**) and re-run the script.
 I am going to implement a log file which will show you all warnings during the script operation, such as if the script is unable to successfully fetch the download URL for a photo/video (a very rare case, and usually stems from an error on Flickr's side).

+> One of my photos says "This photo is no longer available".
+What's going on?

+I've noticed this on very rare occasions too.
+Have a look in the Flickr help forums: https://www.flickr.com/help/forum/en-us/72157649823558847/

 > I don't see a license anywhere.
 You must decide on a license!

 You can do whatever you like with this script.
 But I cannot be held responsible for whatever it is you do.
 Having that said, it would be nice of you to contribute back if you make any improvements to this script.